dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

 ##Configuration of Orleans

 ###Server
-There is currently a known issue with the "Custom" membership provider implementation in Orleans which means a Membership Provider **has** to implement both membership and reminder protocols otherwise the OrleansConfiguration.xml config file will fail to parse correctly.
+There is currently a known issue with the "Custom" membership provider OrleansConfiguration.xml configuration file that will fail to parse correctly.
 For this reason you have to provide a placeholder SystemStore in the xml and then configure the provider in code before starting the Silo.

 **OrleansConfiguration.xml**